rixiobarrios/array-methods-practice/README.md

 1. Fork and clone this repository.
 2. Change into the new directory.
-3. Fulfill the listed requirements, and commit frequently!
+3. Fulfill the listed requirements, and commit after solving each prompt!
 4. Starter code is available in lib/challenge.js.
-You are required to turn in your submission by making a pull request on the original repository.
+5. You are required to turn in your submission by making a pull request on the original repository.

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
 The JS file is already linked to your HTML.
 You are required to turn in your submission by making a pull request on the original repository.